Look-Its-Sky/hci_dp3/README.md

 ## Implementation Limitations
 *   **No Backend/Database**: This application is a front-end prototype and does not connect to a real backend or database.
 All data (goals, scenarios, balances, etc.) is mocked within the [`src/App.tsx`](src/App.tsx) file and will reset on every page refresh.
-*   **Static Calculations**: The financial "scenario running" and "impact summary" are for demonstration purposes only.
-The results are based on pre-defined mock data and do not perform real-time financial calculations.
+*   **Static or demo-based calculations**: Scenario and impact logic is for demonstration and does not reflect real financial forecasting.
-*   **No User Authentication**: There is no login or user account system.
-The experience is the same for all users and is not persistent.
 *   **Single File Architecture**: For simplicity in this prototype, most of the application's logic, components, and styles are contained within a single file: [`src/App.tsx`](src/App.tsx).
 In a production-scale application, these would be split into separate files and folders for better organization and maintainability.